 Founder of two Silicon Valley companies—SafeWeb, a pioneer in SSL VPN (Secure Sockets Layer Virtual Private Networks) appliances, which was acquired by Symantec in 2003, and Robot Genius Inc., which developed anti-malware technologies—Hsu has given invited research seminars and colloquia at leading research universities and laboratories around the world.
 He is the author of more than 100 research articles, ranging from theoretical physics and cosmology to computer science and biology.

 Hsu graduated from the California Institute of Technology and received his doctorate in physics from the University of California, Berkeley.
 A Junior Fellow of the Harvard Society of Fellows, he was on the faculty at Yale University before moving to the University of Oregon.

-Listen to a recent interview with Steve Hsu on Spartan Podcast, Feb.
+Listen to an interview with Steve Hsu on Spartan Podcast, Feb.
 4, 2013.